thedancomplex/darwin-ach/README.md

 ```

 ### Darwin Computer Software Instillation
-This tutorial assumes that you have Debial 11 32bit (headless/server) installed on the comptuer.
+This tutorial assumes that you have Debian 11 32bit (headless/server) installed on the comptuer.
 This tutorial will install the base system on the comptuer with the optional step of enabling auto-start of the software on boot.
 This tutorial also assumes that you have SSHed into the Darwin's main computer (FitPC2).

 #### Install Base Software (Darwin Lofaro Legacy and Darwin-Ach)
 A script has been made for easy install of the Darwin Lofaro Legacy and Darwin-Ach system.